wp-plugins/register-ip-multisite/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.1

-When a new user registers, their IP address is logged and shows in the users menu as well as in the user's profile.
+When a new user registers, their IP address is logged for the admins.

 == Description ==